Paulogcd/Replication_Carleton_et_al_2022.jl/docs/src/index.md

 ### Technical documentation

 You will find the list of functions of this package in the list page, [available here](./list.md).
-You
+This section goes through the installation of the package, how to run the results, and how to delete the files.

 ### Tests of the package

-You will find the set of tests of this package at [this page](./tests.md).
+You will find the discussion of the set of tests of this package at [this page](./tests.md).